Long Island Department of Communication Studies

 Follow your passion.
 Expand your interests.
 Get ready.

-Open the door to diverse career paths with SJC Long Island’s Department of Communication Studies.
+Open the door to diverse career paths with our Long Island’s Department of Communication Studies.
 Students can choose between three dynamic specialization areas of study — speech-language pathology/audiology, theatre and communication arts — or blend the three together, all of which lead to a B.A. in Speech.

 Our speech students work closely with faculty who are active practitioners in the field, and then apply the skills to real-life experience through internships.

 Graduate with the personal, academic and professional skills necessary to succeed in the field of communication.

 Get ready to make a difference in the field of communication.